 Many American homeowners are not taking the proper precautions to safeguard their homes against potential intruders and there are statistics to prove it.
-In the United States, a burglary occurs every 13 seconds.
+In the United States, home invasion robberies occurs every 13 seconds.
 If you do the math, that equates to about 2.4 million burglaries per year and a large percentage of these burglaries occur throughout the summer months.
+We at Camargo would like to offer some tips for preventing a home robbery to keep you and your property safe!

 Did You Know?